 Why should I keep my kombucha cold?
 Kombucha is always fermenting.
 By keeping it cold, you are slowing down the fermentation process.
 The longer it ferments, the more tart it can get (and the naturally occurring alcohol can creep up).

 Do you carbonate your kombucha?
 Yes.
 We lightly carbonate our kombucha.
 So don’t shake the bottle unless you want a kombucha shower!

 How much should I drink?
 If you are new to kombucha, we suggest you start out slow with 2-4 ounces and see how your body reacts.
 From there, you can increase your consumption.
 Just remember… everything in moderation.
+Listen to your body.

 How much sugar or how many calories are in your ‘booch?
 Theoretically, the majority of the sugar in kombucha should be consumed by the culture during the primary fermentation process.
 However, we do not want to guesstimate what’s left in our ‘booch.
-We plan to send our ‘booch to a lab for nutritional testing in the near future.
+We plan to send our ‘booch to a lab for nutritional testing in the future.

 Why is your kombucha more expensive than what I see at the grocery store?
 Yes.
 We went there.
 We are a small family run and operated business.
 Everything we do is by hand by us.
 We do not have the buying power that large commercial brewers have so our cost of goods is higher than the big guys.
 We firmly believe that local food should not be seen as expensive, but rather as valuable. #drinklocal